laurent22/joplin/packages/server/src/views/index/help.md

 ### How can I manage my payment details?

-To update your card or other payment details, click on the [Profile button](#how-can-i-change-my-details), then scroll down and click on "Manage subscription".
+To update your card or other payment details, open your [profile](/users/me), then scroll down and click on "[Manage subscription](/stripe/portal)".

 ### If a payment has failed